evansun922/quic_proxy/README-en.md

 - Use quic of chromium, we can always use the latest version of quic.
 - This project is a c++ project, support for linux systems only.
 - This project use libcurl to backend.
-- Currently, this project support http-get only, we will continue to support http-post, chunked, etc.
+- Currently, not support http-chunked.

 ## Building